 Do solar panels work in the winter?

-A common myth is that solar panels do not work during winter, but in contrary, the cold temperature will typically improve solar panel output.
+A common myth is that solar panels do not work during winter.
+Interestingly, the cold temperature will typically improve solar panel output.
 The white snow can also reflect light and help improve PV performance.
 Winter will only hurt solar production if the panels are covered with snow.

 What happens to my solar panel performance in snow?